Martina-5405/tech-nerds/index.md

 ---
-title: Welcome to my blog
+title: Welcome to the blog
 ---
-So... markdown is going to take some getting used to.
+Apparently this uses markdown and Jekyll.
+Yes, I did have to Google how to use markdown for this.